Skip to main content

 “Since 2021, Skills Ontario celebrates International Day of the Girl to recognize and inspire girls ages 10-13 across the province to build their skills, conquer boundaries, and explore their pathways,” said Lindsay Chester, Skills Ontario Young Women’s Initiatives Program Manager.

-Attendees will have the chance to meet with local employers, including the Canadian Union of Skilled Workers, Corrections Ontario, Milwaukee Tools, and Ontario Power Generation, among others.
+Attendees have the chance to meet with local employers, including the Canadian Union of Skilled Workers, Corrections Ontario, Milwaukee Tools, and Ontario Power Generation, among others.

 In addition to the Ottawa event, Skills Ontario is hosting a celebration in Sudbury and virtual workshops throughout the day, including a series of conversations with women working in skilled trades.